-Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
 Hanham is where the house is located.
-Can you offer any advice?
+Is there any guidance you can give?

-Flying freeholds in Hanham are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Hanham you must be sure that your lawyer goes through the deeds diligently.
+Flying freeholds in Hanham are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Hanham you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Hanham may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Hanham may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.